Saintes-Maries-de-la-Mer, the village of the Holy Marys in Provence

 The Saintes Maries of the Gospels

-According to the canonical Gospels, albeit with some differences between them, the women who brought the ointments to Christ’s tomb, and found it empty because of the resurrection, were Mary of Magdala, Mary Jacobé and Mary Salome.
-So says the evangelist Mark:
+According to the canonical Gospels, albeit with some differences between them, the women who brought the ointments to Christ’s tomb, and found it empty due to his resurrection, were Mary of Magdala, Mary Jacobé and Mary Salome.
+The evangelist Mark states as much:

 “When the sabbath was over, Mary Magdalene, Mary, the mother of James, and Salome bought spices so that they might go and anoint him.
 Very early when the sun had risen, on the first day of the week, they came to the tomb.
 They were saying to one another, «Who will roll back the stone for us from the entrance to the tomb?».
 When they looked up, they saw that the stone had been rolled back; it was very large”.